jameshughes89/cs101/site/assignments/zombies/zombies.rst

 ===============================================

 Write a function ``simulate_infections_disease`` that simulates a full infections disease scenario.
-The function will take a world (list of cities) and the spread and cure probabilities as parameters.
+The function will have a world (list of cities) and the spread and cure probabilities as parameters.
 The function also has an optional parameter for setting a cutoff for the simulation (more on this below).
 The function will return a list of the number of cities infected at each step of the simulation.